Datura-ai/smart-scrape/docs/discord-indexes/README.md

 ## Env Variables

 Setting environment variables is crucial for the implementation of Discord message indexing.
-The primary variable is `DB_URL`, which points to the database where messages, users, and channels are stored.
+The primary variable is `DISCORD_MESSAGES_DB_URL`, which points to the database where messages, users, and channels are stored.

 ### Setting Environment Variables

-Follow the guidelines provided here: [env_variables.md](https://github.com/Datura-ai/smart-scrape/blob/main/docs/env_variables.md)
+Follow the guidelines provided here in order to get and set environment variables: [env_variables.md](https://github.com/Datura-ai/smart-scrape/blob/main/docs/env_variables.md)

-**DB_URL**:
+**DISCORD_MESSAGES_DB_URL**:
 ```
 read_only_db_url
 ```